vobyjs/voby/README.md

 resource ().pending; // => true | false
 resource ().error; // => Error | undefined
-resource ().value; // => Whatever the resource will resolve to
+resource ().value; // => Whatever the resource will resolve to resource ().latest; // => Whatever the resource will resolve to, or the previous known resolved value if the resource is pending

 // Using helper methods

 resource.pending (); // => true | false
 resource.error (); // => Error | undefined
 resource.value (); // => Whatever the resource will resolve to
+resource.latest (); // => Whatever the resource will resolve to, or the previous known resolved value if the resource is pending
 ```

 #### `StoreOptions`